 Start with the following command to update the WPScan vulnerabilities database:

 Scanning WordPress vulnerabilities

-Then use the following command to scan the target website for possible vulnerabilities:
+After updating the vulnerability database use the following command to scan the target website for the most popular and recent vulnerabilities:

 wpscan –url [wordpress url]

 How to enumerate WordPress users